 God did not want one living within these nation to turn Israel aside including children.
 The evil nations around them would not think anything of a nation who raised the children of another nation and allowed depraved foreign beliefs into their own society.
 In Deuteronomy 7:2, Moses instructed, “…when the LORD your God delivers them over to you, you shall conquer them and utterly destroy them.
 You shall make no covenant with them nor show mercy to them.”
 However, the Scriptures report that Israel did not accomplish this (Judg 1:27).

 What is God’s message here with such a punishment?
-Those who worship anything or anyone other than God, murders their own children, and practices sexual immorality, then these deserve complete destruction.
+Those who worship anything or anyone other than God, murders their own children, and practices sexual immorality, then that nation deserves complete destruction by being driven out and assimilated among others.
 God was acting on these nations with civil justice.
 Moses’ law commanded to execute those who murder (Lev 24:17).
 Leviticus 18:25 described these evil people saying, “For the land is defiled; therefore I visit the punishment of its iniquity upon it, and the land vomits out its inhabitants.”
 Their sin was so sickening that they deserved to be vomited out of the land.
 Therefore, the Israelites were to completely destroy them.
 Why the Israelites?
-Deuteronomy 7:4–5 says,
+In Deuteronomy 7:4–5, Moses reported,

 For they will turn your sons away from following Me, to serve other gods; so the anger of the LORD will be aroused against you and destroy you suddenly.
 But thus you shall deal with them: you shall destroy their altars, and break down their sacred pillars, and cut down their wooden images, and burn their carved images with fire.